szczyglis-dev/py-gpt/README.md

 ## Overview

-**PYGPT** is an **"all-in-one"** desktop AI assistant that enables you to converse with `OpenAI` LLMs such as `GPT-4`, `GPT-4 Vision`, and `GPT-3.5` directly from your computer using the `OpenAI API`.
-Additionally, the application supports alternative models, for instance, those from `HuggingFace`, facilitated through integrated `Langchain` support is built in.
+**PYGPT** is **all-in-one** desktop AI assistant that provides direct interaction with OpenAI language models, including `GPT-4`, `GPT-4 Vision`, and `GPT-3.5`, through the `OpenAI API`.
+The application also integrates with alternative LLMs, like those available on `HuggingFace`, by utilizing `Langchain`.

-The assistant operates in various modes, including chat, assistant, and completion, as well as generating images with `DALL-E 3` and analyzing images via `GPT-4 Vision`. **PYGPT** also offers access to the filesystem for reading and writing files, generates and executes Python code, runs system commands, and facilitates files uploads and downloads.
-Moreover, it enables the model to access the internet using the `Google Custom Search API`.
+This assistant offers multiple modes of operation such as chat, assistants, completions, and image-related tasks using `DALL-E 3` for generation and `GPT-4 Vision` for analysis. **PYGPT** has filesystem capabilities for file I/O, can generate and run Python code, execute system commands, and manage file transfers.
+It also allows models to perform web searches with the `Google Custom Search API`.

-Assistant supports speech synthesis via `Microsoft Azure Text-to-Speech API` and `OpenAI's TTS API`, along with speech recognition through `OpenAI Whisper`.
-Additionally, **PYGPT** provides features such as context memory support, context storage, and a history of contexts that can be restored at any moment - allowing users to, for example, continue a conversation from a specific point in history.
-The app also offers a user-friendly and intuitive presets system that simplifies prompt creation and management.
+For audio interactions, **PYGPT** includes speech synthesis using the `Microsoft Azure Text-to-Speech API` and `OpenAI's TTS API`.
+Additionally, it features speech recognition capabilities provided by `OpenAI Whisper`, enabling the application to understand spoken commands and transcribe audio inputs into text.
+It features context memory with save and load functionality, enabling users to resume interactions from predefined points in the conversation.
+Prompt creation and management are streamlined through an intuitive preset system.

-Plugin support is available for even more extended functionality.
+**PYGPT**'s functionality extends through plugin support, allowing for custom enhancements.
+Its multi-modal capabilities make it an adaptable tool for a range of AI-assisted operations, such as text-based interactions, system automation, vision applications, natural language processing via Langchain, and creative image synthesis.

-Multiple operation modes are included, such as chatbot, text completion, assistant, vision, Langchain, and image generation, making **PYGPT** a versatile and comprehensive tool for various AI-driven tasks.
+Multiple operation modes are included, such as chatbot, text completion, assistant, vision, Langchain, and image generation, making **PYGPT** a comprehensive tool for many AI-driven tasks.

 ![v2_main](https://github.com/szczyglis-dev/extended-dump-bundle/assets/61396542/0c55c04c-130f-412d-8104-f5b4f7f19e7a)